SiliconWit/.github/profile/README.md

 - 🐦 Twitter: [SiliconWit on Twitter](https://www.twitter.com/siliconwit)
 - 🎵 TikTok: [SiliconWit on TikTok](https://www.tiktok.com/@siliconwit)

-**Join the Journey:**
-Consider becoming a part of our collaboration or supporting us through donations.
-Together, let's build a future where simple, practical innovation creates positive change. 💡🚀
+We envision a future where machines and minds collaborate harmoniously for the greater good, and advocate for safe and beneficial technology.
+Our commitment is to foster an environment where innovation is a force for positive change.